Light-harvesting enhanced by quantum ratchet states: Introduction

 Understanding the mechanics of light-harvesting in nature is a subject of intense interest owing to the powerful implications a complete understanding of photosynthesis would have for improving technologies of solar energy conversion \cite{Scholes11, Alharbi15, Hu18, Tomasi19, Blazquez19}.
 A significant obstacle facing the development of such technology is substantial energy loss through inefficiency, e.g.~through conversion of light energy to heat and loss via re-radiation.
 In the context of conventional solid-state light-harvesting, this difficulty is captured by the Shockley–Queisser limit which places a theoretical maximum efficiency for single-band gap solar cells \cite{Shockley61}.
 A key contribution to this limit comes from the condition of detailed balance, which states that the absorption of light by an optical system must be accompanied by an equivalent emission (and vice versa).
 It has been demonstrated theoretically \cite{Scully10, Scully11}, and recently also experimentally \cite{Bittner14, Trebbia22}, that detailed balance can be broken.
 Developing alternative or complementary ways in which to achieve this under conditions more closely resembling natural solar irradiation is a profoundly relevant subject of contemporary research.

-Whilst the molecular (organic) platform offers opportunities for boosting light-harvesting efficiency which are not available to conventional $p$-$n$ junctions, it remains an open challenge how to fulfil its potential in practical designs.
-Owing to their relatively cheap cost and simple fabrication organic photovoltaics (OPVs) \cite{Xue10, Zheng10} present themselves as a viable means of harvesting solar power on a large scale.
+Conventional silicon $p$-$n$ junctions have achieved efficiencies exceeding 26\% \cite{Andreani19}, approaching the Shockley–Queisser limit which restricts this technology to 29\% \cite{Tiedje84, Green84}.
+Molecular (organic) platforms offer an attractive alternative to $p$-$n$ junctions and opportunities for boosting light-harvesting efficiency which are not available to conventional $p$-$n$ junctions, however, it remains an open challenge to fulfil their potential in practical designs.
+Owing to their promise of relatively cheap cost and simple fabrication organic photovoltaics (OPVs) \cite{Xue10, Zheng10} present themselves as a viable means of harvesting solar power on a large scale.
 Recent advances have been demonstrated to provide a power conversion efficiency of up to 17\% \cite{Cui19, Rui20}.
 New developments in the fabrication of OPVs further extends the possibilities for utilising new polymer structures for efficient power conversion \cite{Cindy14, Seok15}.
-One of the obstacles yet to be overcome by OPVs is achieving power conversion efficiencies resembling, or even exceeding, those of inorganic solar cells.
+As such, a key obstacle yet to be overcome by OPVs is achieving power conversion efficiencies resembling, or even exceeding, those of inorganic solar cells.

 Utilising more complex molecular structures could provide novel mechanisms through which the obstacles facing conventional single-band gap solar cells can be overcome.
-For instance, the interference between multiple dipoles in a shared environment can prevent radiative transitions between certain energy levels, such optically inaccessible states are known as dark states.
+For instance, the interference between multiple dipoles in a shared environment can prevent radiative transitions between certain energy levels; such optically inaccessible states are known as dark states.
 By introducing a vibrational environment these optically dark states can become preferentially populated, resulting in so-called dark state protection \cite{Creatore13, Zhang15, Zhang16, Fruchtman16, Rouse19}.
 In this way, dark states provide a mechanism through which radiative loss is mitigated by suppressing exciton recombination and thereby protecting excited population from decay.
 Such mitigation relies on a careful architecture in the energetic structure of a system \cite{Brown19, Davidson20}.
 Therefore, dark state protection offers a means for longer range transport in artificial and natural light-harvesting systems \cite{Mattioni21, Davidson22}.